-- By the date of hire, earned Ph.D. in entomology or closely related field, with depth in a discipline and the ability to address the breadth of insect pest ecology and management and sustainable farming systems; and
+- Ph.D. in weed science or closely related field, by date of hire, with sufficient depth in a discipline to address the breadth of weed management and sustainable farming systems in NW Washington; and

 - Demonstrated record of scholarly accomplishments in research, extension, and/or teaching commensurate with career level.